Katy Old Towne Real Estate Guide

 - Frequently Asked Questions

-- Best For: Individuals and households seeking a strong community connection, historic charm, and a more relaxed lifestyle while maintaining convenient access to the amenities of a major metropolitan area.
+- Best For: Individuals and households seeking a strong community identity, historic character, and access to top-tier schools without the uniformity of a planned community.

 Overview of Katy Old Towne Neighborhood